Poghappy/alohagame/README.md

 ### Complete Task Autonomy

-Give Bytebot a task like "Download all invoices from our vendor portals and organize them into a folder" and it will:
+Give AlohaGameBot a task like "Download all invoices from our vendor portals and organize them into a folder" and it will:

 - Open the browser
 - Navigate to each portal